 From durability to performance, All-Clad has made a mark in the industry.
 In fact, they were the first ones to construct kitchenware using alternating layers.

-The aluminium layer is sandwiched between two stainless steel layers.
+The aluminum layer is sandwiched between two stainless steel layers.
 Their products are sturdy and quite impressive, explaining their premium price tag.

 They prefer stainless steel handles on their pans instead of polymer because they are durable and dependable.